conan-io/conan-center-index/docs/developing_recipes_locally.md

 docker run -v/Users/barbarian/.conan:/home/conan/.conan conanio/gcc8 bash -c "conan install -pr gcc8 fmt/9.0.0@ --build missing"
 ```

+> **Note**: If you are running on Mac M1, the follow Docker argument is required: `--platform=linux/amd64

 ## Using Conan 2.0

 Everything you need to know about the methods, commands line, outputs can be found in the
 [Conan 2.0 Migrations](https://docs.conan.io/en/latest/conan_v2.html) docs.
 This should be fairly straight forward.
-Conan 2.0 by default has a different `CONANN_USER_HOME` location.
+Conan 2.0 by default has a different `CONAN_USER_HOME` location.
 You can have to separate caches, profiles
 and settings.
 So no need to worry about breaking your v1 setup.

 > **Note**: There are pretty heavy changes to the CLI so very few of the commands will have survived.